Patrick Bamford: 2024–25 season

 2024 to Premier League clubs Brighton & Hove Albion and West Ham United respectively, Bamford commenced another season as Farke's centre-forward selection behind Mateo Joseph and Piroe, as well as newcomer Largie Ramazani.
 Apart from appearing in the starting eleven in Leeds' League Cup appearance, Bamford continued to find himself coming on as a late substitute in Championship league games through December 2024.
 After one appearance on New Year's Day, a hamstring injury kept him out of the first team in 2025 until three substitute appearances in April and he finished the season without a single league start, usually coming on as a late replacement for Piroe or Gnonto.

 2025–26 season

 Having been absent from Leeds United's first pre-season friendly against Manchester United, Daniel Farke announced Bamford was not part of his plans for the upcoming season.
 On 28 August 2025, Leeds United announced that an agreement had been reached with Bamford which would see the striker leave the club by mutual consent.

 Sheffield United

 On 13 November 2025, Bamford signed a short-term deal with EFL Championship side Sheffield United.
+He was named EFL Championship Player of the Month for December after a run of four goals in six matches.
+On 11 January 2026, he signed a new eighteen-month contract with the club.